LivingInSyn/Interval_Timer/README.md

 Interval_Timer
 ==============

-An indoor cycling interval timer
+A workout interval timer written in python with a TKinter GUI.

+-To Do:
+Add CSV/load support